 Claire Weekes wrote 5 books over the course of her lifetime.

 - Self Help For Your Nerves a.k.a.
 Hope and Help for Your Nerves (1962)

 - Peace from Nervous Suffering (1972)

 - The Latest Help for Your Nerves (1989)

-Her first book sold over 300,000 copies and has been translated into 8 languages.
+Her first book sold over 300,000 copies and had been translated into eight languages.
 Her worldwide TV and radio appearances were eventually compiled into audio and video files, which can still be accessed today.

 The main principles of Dr. Claire Weekes’ anxiety theory are as follows:

 - Anxiety as Natural vs. Flaw/Disability Weekes described people who suffered from anxiety disorders, including herself, as “highly sensitized.”
 This meant that they possessed a natural sensitivity to the world, rather than necessarily having a traumatic past or a flawed personality.

 - Habit Change Weekes noted that highly sensitized people regularly engage in “fear-avoidance,” which she believed was an unnecessary habit.
 She also believed in the existence of destructive thought patterns.
 Addressing bad habits and destructive thought patterns were fundamental to her practice.
 These types of treatment were seen as refreshingly straightforward and simple, as opposed to popular psychiatry’s preference for in-depth analysis of a person’s childhood.